-- Every computer scientist must acquire a good knowledge of the hierarchical memory model (and its implications) if they want their applications to run at a decent speed (i.e. they do not want their CPUs to starve too much). - Memory organization has become now the key factor for optimizing. - You don't need to know how to put data in the cache, but help the OS to do it efficiently.
+- Every computer scientist must acquire a good knowledge of the hierarchical memory model (and its implications) if they want their applications to run at a decent speed (i.e. they do not want their CPUs to starve too much). - Memory organization has now become the key factor for optimizing. - You don't need to know how to put data in the cache, but help the OS to do it efficiently. - Also high-level languages can be fast.